 Collar insignia is for Civil Engineering Corps Lieutenant.

 Similar pocket and velcro arrangement to woodland BDU (Sample 3, above).

-NSW type modifications, same velcro and pocket arrangement as Sample 10.
-Found together with Sample 10.
+NSW type modifications, similar velcro and pocket arrangement as Sample 9.
+Found together with Sample 9.
 Appears to be totally unused.

 Lower pockets removed, upper chest pockets remain intact in normal orientation, no arm pockets.
 Shoulder patches include Ranger Battalion scroll, airborne tab, and 504th Military Intelligence Brigade.
 504th and Airborne patches were attached with adhesive after Ranger scroll was removed (adhesive residue covers Ranger scroll holes).
 Chest patches include Expert Infantryman and Jump Wings.

 Probably a souvenir shirt made from a modified DCU in the style of a Crye Combat Shirt.
 Velcro and pocket arrangement is very similar to NSW types above (Samples 9 and 10).

 Jacket that was further modified was probably heavily used on operations.